Winnipeg Light Infantry: 106th Regiment, Winnipeg Light Infantry

-The First World War
+First World War

-Details of the 106th Regiment, Winnipeg Light Infantry were placed on active service on 6 August 1914 for local protection duties.
+Details of the 106th Regiment, Winnipeg Light Infantry, were placed on active service on 6 August 1914 for local protection duties.

-On 10 August 1914, the 10th Battalion (Canadians), CEF was authorized and on 29 September 1914, the battalion embarked for Great Britain.
-On 14 February 1915, the battalion disembarked in France where it fought as part of the 2nd Canadian Infantry Brigade, 1st Canadian Division in France and Flanders until the end of the war on 11 November 1918.
-On 15 September 1920, the 10th Battalion, CEF was disbanded.
+On 10 August 1914, the 10th Battalion (Canadians), CEF, was authorized, and on 29 September 1914 the battalion embarked for Great Britain.
+On 14 February 1915, the battalion disembarked in France where it fought as part of the 2nd Canadian Infantry Brigade, 1st Canadian Division, in France and Flanders until the end of the war on 11 November 1918.
+On 15 September 1920, the 10th Battalion was disbanded.

-On 20 April 1915, the 61st Battalion (Winnipeg), CEF was authorized and on 5 April 1915, the battalion embarked for Great Britain.
+On 20 April 1915, the 61st Battalion (Winnipeg), CEF, was authorized, and on 5 April 1915 the battalion embarked for Great Britain.
 After its arrival in the UK, the battalion provided reinforcements to the Canadian Corps in the field.
 On 7 July 1916, the battalion’s personnel were absorbed by the 11th Reserve Battalion, CEF.
-On 17 July 1917, the 61st Battalion, CEF was disbanded.
+On 17 July 1917, the 61st Battalion was disbanded.

-On 22 December 1915, the 101st Battalion (Winnipeg Light Infantry), CEF was authorized and on 29 June 1916, the battalion embarked for Great Britain.
-After its arrival in the UK, on 13 July 1916, the battalion’s personnel were absorbed by the 17th Reserve Battalion, CEF to provide reinforcements to the Canadian Corps in the field.
-On 12 October 1917, the 101st Battalion, CEF was disbanded.
+On 22 December 1915, the 101st Battalion (Winnipeg Light Infantry), CEF, was authorized, and on 29 June 1916 the battalion embarked for Great Britain.
+After its arrival in the UK, on 13 July 1916, the battalion’s personnel were absorbed by the 17th Reserve Battalion, CEF, to provide reinforcements to the Canadian Corps in the field.
+On 12 October 1917, the 101st Battalion was disbanded.

-On 15 July 1916, the 222nd Battalion, CEF was authorized and on 15 November 1916, the battalion embarked for Great Britain.
+On 15 July 1916, the 222nd Battalion, CEF, was authorized, and on 15 November 1916 the battalion embarked for Great Britain.
 After its arrival in the UK, the battalion provided reinforcements to the Canadian Corps in the field.
 On 2 January 1917, the battalion’s personnel were absorbed by the 19th Reserve Battalion, CEF.
-On 1 September 1917, the 222nd Battalion, CEF was disbanded.
+On 1 September 1917, the 222nd Battalion was disbanded.

-On 15 July 1916, the 226th Battalion (Men of the North), CEF was authorized and on 16 December 1916, the battalion embarked for Great Britain.
+On 15 July 1916, the 226th Battalion (Men of the North), CEF, was authorized, and on 16 December 1916 the battalion embarked for Great Britain.
 After its arrival in the UK, the battalion provided reinforcements to the Canadian Corps in the field.
 On 7 April 1917, the battalion’s personnel were absorbed by the 14th Reserve Battalion, CEF.
-On 27 July 1917, the 226th Battalion, CEF was disbanded.
+On 27 July 1917, the 226th Battalion was disbanded.

 1920s–1930s

-On 15 March 1920, as a result of the reorganization of the Canadian Militia following the Otter Commission, the 106th Regiment, Winnipeg Light Infantry was redesignated as The Winnipeg Light Infantry.
+On 15 March 1920, as a result of the reorganization of the Canadian Militia following the Otter Commission, the 106th Regiment, Winnipeg Light Infantry, was redesignated as The Winnipeg Light Infantry.

-On 15 December 1936, as a result of the 1936 Canadian Militia Reorganization, The Winnipeg Light Infantry was Reorganized as an Infantry Battalion (Machine Gun) and redesignated as The Winnipeg Light Infantry (Machine Gun).
+On 15 December 1936, as a result of the 1936 Canadian Militia Reorganization, the Winnipeg Light Infantry was reorganized as an infantry battalion (machine gun) and redesignated as The Winnipeg Light Infantry (Machine Gun).